-We believe that our results in 2018 reflect the continued overall strength of our Hospitality business segment, particularly the group meetings sector in which we focus, as well as the strategic investments we have made in our hotel properties over the past several years.
-In addition, the growth in our Entertainment business segment in 2018 continued to reflect our strategic focus on expanding this business and the continued popularity of the country music genre and Nashville as a tourist destination.
-Our 2018 financial highlights included:
+We believe that our results in 2019 reflect the continued overall strength of our Hospitality business segment, particularly the group meetings sector in which we focus, as well as the strategic investments we have made in our hotel properties over the past several years, including our investment in the Gaylord Rockies joint venture in 2018, our Gaylord Texan rooms and meeting space expansion in 2018 and our Gaylord Opryland SoundWaves water attraction, which fully opened in 2019.
+In addition, the growth in our Entertainment business segment in 2019 continued to reflect our strategic focus on expanding this business and the continued popularity of the country music genre and Nashville as a tourist destination, as well as the success of our Ole Red entertainment venues.
+Our 2019 financial highlights included:

-Increased Revenues
+Revenues

-\$1.13 billion of Hospitality segment revenue (up 6.4% from 2017)
+\$1.2 billion of Same-store Hospitality segment revenue (up 5.9% from 2018) (2)

-\$147.2 million of Entertainment segment revenue (up 17.7% from 2017)
+\$183.1 million of Entertainment segment revenue (up 24.4% from 2018)

-Increased Profitability
+Profitability

-\$264.7 million of consolidated net income(2) (up 50.3% from 2017)
+\$128.3 million of consolidated net income(3) (down 51.5% from 2018)

-\$388.8 million of Consolidated Adjusted EBITDA(3) (up 7.7% from 2017)
+\$479.4 million of consolidated Adjusted EBITDAre, excluding non-controlling interest(4) (up 23.3% from 2018)